-Twenty-four months from where this blog began, and I’m sat here in my office thinking about everything that’s changed.
+Two years from where this blog began and I’m sat here in my office thinking about everything that’s changed.
 Not just with my blog, but with life.
 In that time I’ve changed jobs, travelled to six countries, been through a number of events which have tested my patience, lost friends, gained friends, and moved into my first home.
-The older I get the more adventurous I get, so I can only image the sorts of things I’ll be writing about in any future reflection posts, if and when the time comes.
+The older I get the more adventurous I get, so I can only image the sorts of things I’ll be writing about in any future reflection posts.
 So, what have I learned?

 Don’t wake up & expect to have crazy stats

 It took me a good few months to realise this, and you know what?
 I still don’t have crazy stats.
-Between periods of inconsistant content, a lot of competition and ideas which I’m not at this stage able to fully utilise, I was silly to think I could achieve what the full time, extremely hard working bloggers do in a matter of months.
+Between periods of inconsistent content, a lot of competition and ideas which I’m not at this stage able to fully utilise, I was silly to think I could achieve what the full time, extremely hard working bloggers do in a matter of months.
 Lesson learned.
-Good things come to those who wait, right?
-You won’t see me giving up any time soon.

 The more you get stuck in, the better you’ll become

-This will vary from individual to individual, but for me, the more events I go to, the more I get involved in the blogging community, and the more I actually blog all play a part in my progression.
-I look back at old posts and I see an old version of myself sat there, with half the confidence and half the inspiration.
-Now, I look at a place and think ‘can I blog this’?, I accept every possible event invitation and if a post requires me to stay up until midnight to improve and perfect despite my 6am alarm, then so be it.
-It is what you make it, after all.
+This will vary from blogger to blogger, but for me the more events I go to, the more I get involved in the blogging community and the more I actually blog all play a part in my progression.
+I look back at old posts and I see an old version of myself sat there with half the confidence and half the inspiration.
+Now I accept every possible event invitation and if a post requires me to stay up until midnight to improve and perfect despite my 6am alarm, then so be it.

 You will never please everyone